sandepal-org/mq01-ops/README.md

 the cluster such that it is **automatically** updated whenever the `mq01-ops` repository is updated.
 This concept is called **continuous deployment** and we'll use ArgoCD to achieve it.

+We'll also use a component called **Cert-manager** to automate the issue, renewal and revocation of X.509 certificates.
+The is in the `cert-manager-operator` namepsace.

 ---